pollywoggles/OneOnOneAnim/README.md

 ## General

 This is a SPA application, using an MVVM pattern.
 This app consists of front-end html, css, javascript.
-The intent is that it will use ajax calls to the server (server-side code has not been written, will determine what to use based on required features).
+The intent is that it will use ajax calls to the server (server-side code has not been written).

 Each page is located in the [pages directory](/app/pages)